The corporate income tax (CIT) rate in Taiwan is 20%.

 Profit retention tax

-An additional profit retention tax is imposed on any current earnings of a corporation that remain undistributed by the end of the following year.
-With effect from 1 January 2018, profit retention tax is 5% (previously 10%).
+An additional profit retention tax of 5% is imposed on any current earnings of a corporation that remain undistributed by the end of the following year.
 Taiwan branches of foreign companies are not subject to profit retention tax.

 Income basic tax (IBT)